radareorg/radare2-book/rahash2/rahash_tool.md

     -t to       stop hashing at given address
     -v          show version information

-It permits the calculation of the hashes from strings or files.
+To obtain an MD5 hash value of a text string, use the `-s` option:

     $ rahash2 -q -a md5 -s 'hello world'
     5eb63bbbe01eeed093cb22bb8f5acdc3

-It is possible to hash the full contents of a file .
-But dont do this for large files like disks or so, because rahash stores the buffer in memory before calculating the checksum instead of doing it progressively.
+It is possible to calculate hash values for contents of files.
+But do not attempt to do it for large files, like complete disks.
+Before starting a calculation, rahash2 copies the whole input into a memory buffer.

+To apply all algorithms known to rahash2, use `all` as an algorithm name:

     $ rahash2 -a all /bin/ls
     /bin/ls: 0x00000000-0x0001ae08 md5: b5607b4dc7d896c0fab5c4a308239161